adamsochorec/slavic.media/README.md

 ## How?

-Built using modern, lightweight frameworks within and beyond the MEVN stack: MongoDB, Express.js, Vue.js (Nuxt), and Node.js, all written in TypeScript.
+Built using modern, lightweight frameworks within and beyond the MEVN stack: MongoDB, Express.js, **Nuxt (Vue 3)** for the frontend, with [Nuxt Content](https://content.nuxt.com/) and UI managed in [Nuxt Studio](https://studio.nuxt.com/).
+All code is written in TypeScript.
 The site includes [Tailwind CSS](https://tailwindcss.com) and [PrimeVue](https://www.primevue.org) components, supplemented by a custom component library aligned with the company brand identity.
 Some pages are dynamically rendered from a database, while others remain static.
 Images and videos are served via [Vimeo](https://vimeo.com) and [Cloudflare](https://www.cloudflare.com) CDNs.
 API documentation is auto-generated with [Swagger.io](https://swagger.io).
+Automated API testing is integrated using [Vitest](https://vitest.dev/).

 ![Cover 1](https://github.com/user-attachments/assets/6155e6c6-2793-4161-af29-bc6317d47e4b)